 10 QUICK FACTS:

-3. Their latest album, “The Famine and The Feast” hit #1 on the ARIA Country Sales Chart.
+- Their latest album, “The Famine And The Feast” hit #1 on the ARIA Country Sales Chart

-4. O’SHEA USA, their very own TV show, is in it’s 6th season on foxtel’s Country Music Channel.
+- O’SHEA USA, their very own TV show, is in its 6th season on Foxtel’s Country Music Channel

-5. They’ve had 9 #1 singles on the Australian Country Charts.
+- They’ve had 9 #1 singles on the Australian Country Charts

-6. They host the QANTAS airlines in-flight entertainment show, “Big Country” and their very own nationally syndicated radio show “The Nashville Hour with Mark & Jay O’SHEA” on Australia’s largest country radio network, Kix Country.
+- They host the QANTAS Airlines in-flight entertainment show, “Big Country” and their own nationally syndicated radio show “The Nashville Hour with Mark & Jay O’Shea” on Australia’s largest country radio network, Kix Country

-8. They have 4 Golden Guitars on the mantle, Australian Country music’s highest honor!
+- They have 5 Golden Guitars on the mantle, Australian country music’s highest honor!

-9. Individually they’ve toured with everyone from INXS, Keith Urban, John Farnham, Jimmy Barnes, Phil Vassar, Hall & Oates, The Oakridge Boys, America, Darius Rucker, Sara Evans, Hanson and more!
+- Individually they’ve toured with the likes of INXS, Keith Urban, John Farnham, Jimmy Barnes, Phil Vassar, Hall & Oates, The Oak Ridge Boys, America, Darius Rucker, Sara Evans, Hanson and more!

-10. They are part of the Tourism Australia initiative, “Friends of Australia” alongside Academy Award winning Director, Baz Lurmann (Moulin Rouge, Romeo+Juliet), Celebrity Chef Curtis Stone, The Wiggles and Sir Richard Branson.
+- They are part of the Tourism Australia initiative, “Friends of Australia” alongside Academy Award winning director Baz Lurmann (Moulin Rouge, Romeo+Juliet), celebrity chef Curtis Stone, The Wiggles and Sir Richard Branson.

-The multi-award winning, husband and wife duo, O’SHEA are one of Australia’s most energetic live acts.
+The multi-award winning husband and wife duo O’SHEA is one of Australia’s most energetic live acts.
 Now based in Nashville, the Australian couple have graced stages from the Grand Ole Opry to the Sydney Opera House.

-Although Mark and Jay may come from different musical backgrounds, with Mark’s country rock roots providing contrast to Jay’s history as a “singer’s singer and successful songwriter, but it’s those differences that make them such a powerful musical force.
+Although Mark and Jay may come from different musical backgrounds, with Mark’s country rock roots providing contrast to Jay’s history as a “singer’s singer” and successful songwriter, it is those differences that make them such a powerful musical force.

 There’s power to be found in the tension between opposites – in darkness and light, good and evil, love found and love lost.
 Country duo O’Shea are particularly fond of the inspiration brought forth by the polarizing nature of love, especially on their latest album The Famine and the Feast.

-The Famine and the Feast, which releases via Sony Music Entertainment on January 16, 2015, is a twelve-song collection from the husband and wife team of Mark and Jay O’Shea that spans the full range of emotions experienced in love and heartbreak.
-From the “what ifs” of “Here I Am”, co-written with Nashville hit maker Tim Nichols (Tim McGraw, Alan Jackson, Faith Hill) to the sweet stability of the lead single “Bad Day Good,” which features 4 time Grammy Award winner, Steve Wariner, The Famine and the Feast shows O’Shea at their most vulnerable and, as such, at their best.
+The Famine and the Feast, which was released via Sony Music Entertainment, is a twelve-song collection from the husband and wife team of Mark and Jay O’Shea that spans the full range of emotions experienced in love and heartbreak.
+From the “what ifs” of “Here I Am,” co-written with Nashville hit maker Tim Nichols (Tim McGraw, Alan Jackson, Faith Hill) to the sweet stability of the lead single “Bad Day Good,” which features 4-time Grammy Award winner Steve Wariner, The Famine and the Feast shows O’Shea at their most vulnerable and, as such, at their best.